Parameter-wise co-clustering for high-dimensional data: Gaussian-Based Clustering for High Dimensional Data

-As is clearly evident, the number of parameters in this case is quadratic in the dimension of the data.
-As a result, using this simple mixture of Gaussian distributions will usually fail when the dimension, $p$, of the data reaches around 10.
+Clearly, the number of free parameters in \eqref{eq:npgaussmix} is quadratic in the dimension of the data.
+As a result, using this simple mixture of Gaussian distributions will usually fail when the dimension $p$ increases.